Tiger Cave Temple in Krabi, Thailand, What is it and how to climb it

 - Don’t forget your camera or phone charger for taking photos at the top

-Climbing Tiger Cave Temple with kids is one of the hardest things I have ever done in my life so far, climbing to the summit with my 4-month old baby in her carrier on my back and Joshua a few paces ahead was unreal.
+Tiger Cave Temple is one of the hardest climbs I have ever done in my life so far, climbing to the summit with my 4-month old baby in her carrier on my back and my son Joshua 9, a few paces ahead was unreal.
 Surrounded by tropical rainforest, there are 1,237 steps to the summit which features a huge golden Buddha statue (the largest in Krabi), several shrines, Buddhas foot print along with a few tiger paw prints (which gives it the name of ‘Tiger Cave Temple’ or ‘Wat Tham Suea) can all be found here.

 Starting The Climb

 Tiger Cave Temple has one main stairway leading up, a whopping 1,237 steps with a few hundred of them being more than 30cm in height.
 The stairs rise up 278 meters in elevation, that’s almost 1,000ft high, that’s pretty huge.
 After climbing 150 – 200 steps up the monkeys roam and climb the stairs and the majority of the temples grounds too.
 We saw monkey’s jumping on the shoulders of kids and pestering tourists for loose belongings however, while starting my climb up I wrapped a shawl around Rosa’s head and feet as these parts of her body were exposed while sitting on my back in her carrier, even still the little monkeys were trying to grab at her feet and get a grip.